Windows Live Mail Attachments Not Showing: 6 Easy Fixes

 When Window Live Mail doesn’t allow to download or open any attachments, users also tried restoring an earlier system image/backup or connecting their Gmail account to Outlook.

-For any other questions or suggestions on how to solve the Windows Live Mail attachments not showing issue, feel free to reach in the comments section below.
+For any other questions or suggestions on how to solve the Windows Live Mail attachments not showing issue, feel free to reach out in the comments section below.